kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 Alpha

-- Version of containerd: v1.5
+- Version of containerd: Target v1.5
 - Version of Kubernetes: Target 1.21
-- Version of OS support: 1809/Windows 2019 LTSC and 2004
+- OS support: 1809/Windows 2019 LTSC and all future versions of Windows Server
 - Alpha Feature Gate for passing privileged flag **or** annotations to CRI calls.

 Beta